Opening Hours Open 7 days a week

 • the evidence that the applicant submits in support of the ILR application

-• the viability and credibility of the source of the money referred to in table 5 of appendix A of the Immigration Rules
+• the viability and credibility of the source of the money referred to in Table 5 of Appendix A of the Immigration Rules

 • the credibility of the applicant's business activity in the UK

-• the credibility of the job creation which the applicant is claiming points for
+• the credibility of the job creation for which the applicant is claiming points

 • if the nature of the business requires mandatory accreditation, registration and/or insurance, whether that accreditation, registration and/or insurance has been obtained